RobertMParker/recipe-box/entrees/pozole.md

 * 4 chipotle peppers makes for a spicy soup.
 But consider adding more dried spices, it can take it.
 Also consider adding different peppers as well.
 * Added dried passilo Chile.
 Soaked in some hot water.
 Cut off top.
 Cut in half and scrapped seeds out.
 Then diced it up.
 * Makes 7 servings
+* Tried a double batch once, and it was too full in the instapot.